sharifme04/react-node-json-crud/README.md

-This project has two two part
+This project has two two parts

 `1)Frontend`
 `2)Backend`